Wearing contact lenses in the winter

-Summer’s a popular time for opting for contact lenses, as they work well with sunglasses.
-However, people often worry that their eyes won’t cope with wearing contact lenses during the colder months.
-Here on the Vision Hub, we like to bust common myths about contact lenses, answer some of your questions, and give you some handy tips for wearing contact lenses all year round.
+Summer is a popular time for trying out contact lenses, as they work well with sunglasses.
+But people often worry that their eyes won’t cope with wearing contacts during the colder months.
+So, we thought we’d shed some light on these myths and answer some of your questions about wearing lenses this winter.

 Will contact lenses give me dry eyes in the winter?

-It’s true that contact lens wearers often suffer from dry eyes, particularly in the colder months.
-This is usually caused by the environment, such as the weather or dry indoor conditions created by heating.
+Contact lens wearers often suffer from dry eyes, particularly in the colder months.
+This is usually caused by the environment, such as harsh weather or dry indoor conditions created by heating.

-- You can try to prevent dry eyes by using a humidifier to add moisture to the air.
+- Use a humidifier to add moisture to the air

-Contact lenses won’t freeze, even in conditions as cold as -60°C!
+Contact lenses won’t freeze, even in conditions as cold as -60°C (phew!).
 Experiments were carried out in the early 1980s to test this very myth, and the materials contact lenses are made from have improved vastly since then.
-You might feel some drying or discomfort, but this can be solved by using eye drops or artificial tears.
-If you experience extreme discomfort, consult your optician.
+You might feel some drying or discomfort in cold winter weather, but this can be solved by using eye drops or artificial tears.
+If you experience extreme discomfort, get in touch with your optician.

-Sunglasses aren’t only important in summer, but are useful in winter too.
-If you’re planning any winter sports such as skiing or snowboarding, remember to don a pair of sunglasses or UV deflecting goggles.
-Even though it might be overcast and cold, harmful UV rays from the sun affect your eyes the whole year round.
-Snow can actually reflect these rays, and cause as much damage as might be experienced if you were sunbathing in 40° heat!
+In short - yes.
+Sunglasses aren’t only important in summer – they’re useful in winter too.
+If you’re planning any winter sports, such as skiing or snowboarding, remember to bring a pair of sunglasses or UV-deflecting goggles.
+Even though it might be overcast, harmful UV rays can still affect your eyes.
+Snow can actually reflect these rays and cause as much damage as if you were sunbathing in 40° heat!

 Can I wear contact lenses if I’m sick?

-It’s flu season!
-Contact lenses shouldn’t be worn if you’re suffering with a cold, especially if your eyes have been affected by illness (puffiness, redness, etc.).
-Not only is there a danger of falling asleep in your contact lenses (you should be getting rest!), but you run the risk of transferring infection to your eyes when inserting or removing them.
+Contact lenses shouldn’t be worn if you’re suffering from a cold, especially if your eyes have been affected (puffiness, redness, etc.).
+Not only is there a danger of falling asleep with your contact lenses in (you should be getting rest!), but you run the risk of transferring the infection to your eyes when inserting or removing your contacts.